Eoghanmc22/mate-rov-2025/README.md

-# `mate-rov-2024`
+# `mate-rov-2025`

-This project is a custom software stack to control ROVs based on a Raspberry Pi 4.
+This project is a custom software stack to control ROVs based on a Raspberry Pi 4/5.
 This project It is based on the bevy game engine and is intended to be used in the MATE ROV Competition.

 ## ROV Hardware Support

 The software current only has support for the following hardware

-- Raspberry Pi 4
+- Raspberry Pi 4 or 5
 - The Blue Robotics Navigator Flight Controller
   - ICM20602 (6-axis IMU, Gyro + Accelerometer)
   - MMC5983 (3-axis Magnetometer)